jhk2020/gitbook-integration-api/crud-operations.md

 ) endpoint will create a new inventory item, wine_id or drink_id parameter is required.
 Usually you get wine_id or drink_id through full text search across Tipsi database.
 Other required parameters - barcodes (can be an empty list, though) and external id (item ID in your database).
 Params should be formatted as JSON dictionary.

 {% method %}
+The sample will create a new inventory item with assigned drink id 6755 and empty barcodes list.
+Barcodes can be empty, but the parameter is required.
 {% sample lang="postman" %}
 ![](/assets/add-product.png)